trapq3dU/Health-Care-Monitoring-System/README.md

   x)    plugins
   xi)   don't copy the folder named 'pages' instead of, copy all the files which are inside that folder to My_Site

+  AFTER DOING ABOVE TASKS THE FOLDER 'My_Site' will look like as in screenshot (refer pic 'Screenshot')

   and go back to the browser window